Case Report ARTICLE

 Reviewed by:Melih Akinci, Dışkapı Yildirim Training and Research Hospital, Turkey

 Ulf Gunnarsson, Umeå University, Sweden

 Copyright © 2018 Misiakos, Paspala, Prodromidou, Machairas, Domi, Karatzas, Zavras, Koliakos and Machairas.
 This is an open-access article distributed under the terms of the Creative Commons Attribution License (CC BY).
-The use, distribution or reproduction in other forums is permitted, provided the original author(s) or licensor are credited and that the original publication in this journal is cited, in accordance with accepted academic practice.
+The use, distribution or reproduction in other forums is permitted, provided the original author(s) and the copyright owner are credited and that the original publication in this journal is cited, in accordance with accepted academic practice.
 No use, distribution or reproduction is permitted which does not comply with these terms.